NYPL/nypl-recap-admin/README.md

 ### Development Mode

 #### Authentication
-In order to use the SSO authentication your browser needs to talk to your app on an `nypl.org` address (let's say `local.nypl.org`) on port `80`.
+In order to use the SSO authentication your browser needs to talk to your app on an `nypl.org` address (as otherwise isso.nypl.org will not authenticate it — let's use `local.nypl.org` as an example) on port `80` (as isso.nypl.org will always redirect to port 80).
 To make `local.nypl.org` a local alias for your computer (on a Linux, Mac or other *nix OS) you need to add the following line to your `/etc/hosts` file:

 ```